Krutoy242/Craft.zs/README.md

 <img src="https://i.imgur.com/wI9vrn8.png">

+In this case, put *output* in first player's slot.
-Also, you can lay out several recipes at once in Chest / Crate from other mods, imaginary devide GUI grid by 4x3 rectarangles.
+You can lay out several recipes at once in Chest / Crate from other mods, imaginary devide GUI grid by 4x3 rectarangles.
-List of valid inventories can be found in [recipeInventory.zs](scripts/craft/helper/recipeInventory.zs)
+List of valid inventories can be found in [recipeInventory.zs](scripts/craft/helper/recipeInventory.zs).

 <img src="https://i.imgur.com/WtiocV5.png" width="340">